richardschoen/QshOni/README.md

 # QSHPYCALL command parms

-**Overview** - This CL command can be used to run a Python script via QSHEXEC and return up to 10 parameter values from the STDOUt log info.
+**Overview** - For those of us who are classic RPG, COBOL and CL developers who are used to calling programs and returning parameter values via CALL/PARM, this CL command can be used to run a Python script via QSHEXEC and return up to 10 parameter values from the STDOUt log info.
 Note: The QSHPYCALL CL command must be embedded in a CL program since it returns parameter values to the calling CL, RPG or COBOL program.

 Sample python script: ```pycallparm1.py``` located here:
 https://github.com/richardschoen/QshOni/tree/master/qshpython